Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 # User can also use this endpoint to force "renew" a certificate
 $ curl http://localhost:8001/acme -d host=mydomain.com

-# Furthermore, it's possible to run sanity test on your Kong setup
+# Furthermore, it's possible to run a sanity test on your Kong setup
 # before creating any certificate
 $ curl http://localhost:8001/acme -d host=mydomain.com -d test_http_challenge_flow=true